 Mavyret and children

-Mavyret is used in children who either weigh at least 99 pounds (45 kilograms) or are ages 12 years and older.
+Mavyret is used in children ages 3 years and older.
 This drug treats hepatitis C caused by:

 - HCV genotype 1 in children whose condition has been treated, but not cured, with a different medication